 Estimates of global area of organic horticultural crops, including tree fruits, have been made several times in the past by the authors to help track trends.
-The most recent data (2018) from The World of Organic Agriculture were used in the following slides.
+The most recent data (2019) from The World of Organic Agriculture were used in the following slides.
 Not all major producing countries, including the US, provide complete data each year.
-Organic tree fruit represented about 0.9% of all organic agricultural land globally, with temperate tree fruits having 35% of all organic tree fruit area (slide 12).
-Tropical/ subtropical tree fruits are the largest category of organic tree fruit.
-All temperate tree fruits except pear expanded their area in 2018 (slide 13).
-Apple had the largest area for a specific fruit, followed by banana and avocado.
+Organic tree fruit represented about 0.9% of all organic agricultural land globally, with temperate tree fruits having 48% of all organic tree fruit area (slide 12).
+Temperate tree fruits were the largest category of organic tree fruit in 2019.
+All temperate tree fruits except pear and peach/nectarine expanded their area in 2019 (slide 13).
+Apple had the largest area for a specific fruit, followed by banana and dates.
+Europe and Asia have the largest areas of organic temperate tree fruit by far.
+Globally, about 25% of the area is in transition to organic.

-Area trends over time (slides 14 and 16) show a consistent growth, except for the downturn in apple driven largely by Poland (slide 15) and erratic pear data.
-Europe accounts for about 44% of 2017 organic temperate tree fruit area (Italy 24,825 ha; France 16,707 ha; Poland 10,574 ha).
-Turkey has the largest area for a country (26,073 ha), with China (22,400 ha) and the U.S. (15,670 ha) as other important producers.
-Europe accounted for 66% of the organic apple area (slide 17).
+Area trends over time (slides 14 and 16) show a general growth trend.
+The downturn in apple was driven largely by Poland (slide 15).
+Missing data from year to year also contribute to variability.
+Europe accounted for about 48% of 2019 organic temperate tree fruit area (Italy 26,499 ha; France 23,450 ha; Poland 13,326 ha; Turkey 20,244 ha).
+China had the largest area for one country (116,000 ha).
+The U.S. had 18,130 ha.
+Europe and China accounted for 58% and 26% of the organic apple area, respectively (slide 17).